 The provision for unearned premiums is the pro rata portion of premiums payable accrued after the accounting close.

 D.2.4 Matching adjustment

-The Group does not apply the matching adjustment described in Article 77b of the Solvency II Directive7.
+The Group does not apply the matching adjustment described in Article 3(3) of the Solvency II Regulation.
+Yield curve (Article 77b of the Solvency II Directive).

 D.2.5 Volatility adjustment